Perquackey

-Perquackey is a word game played with dice, produced by Cardinal Industries, Inc. of Long Island City, New York.
+Perquackey is a word game played with dice, produced by Cardinal Industries, Inc. of Long Island City, New York, United States.
 It was previously produced by Lakeside Toys, a division of Lakeside Industries, Inc. of Minneapolis, Minnesota, and originally by The Shreve Company of Los Angeles, California.
 It is similar to the 1956 game Spill & Spell.

 Gameplay

 The game is played with 10 black-lettered dice and three red-lettered dice.

 Each player, initially, rolls the 10 black-lettered dice.
-The player must rearrange them into as many words as possible within a certain time, reusing the letters repeatedly.
+The player must rearrange them into as many words as possible within a certain time while reusing the letters repeatedly.
 Points are scored according to the length of each word and the number of words made.
-Once a player reaches 2,500 points, all 13 dice are used; all words must now contain at least four letters.
-A player with at least 2,500 points is considered "vulnerable"; at least 500 points must be scored in a turn, or 500 points are deducted from their score.
+Once a player reaches 2,500 points (2,000 points in some versions), all 13 dice are used; all words must now contain at least four letters.
+A player with at least 2,500 points is considered vulnerable; at least 500 points must be scored in a turn, or 500 points are deducted from their score.

 The first player to reach 5,000 points is the winner.